About These Gooey Hot Cocoa Cookies With Marshmallow

-These hot cocoa cookies are the perfect cookie recipe for Santa!
+These homemade gooey hot cocoa cookies with marshmallows are the perfect cookie recipe for Santa!
 They are basically the classic cold weather beverage, but in cookie form.

 These hot cocoa cookies are made with melted chocolate, flavored with instant hot cocoa mix, and studded with mini marshmallows in the dough and on top of each cookie.